-Triplexes and fourplexes

-- Contain three or more primary residences (suites are not permitted). - Residences not required to have front entrance facing the street. - Typically have up to 60 per cent lot coverage and can be up to three storeys in height (11 metres). - Residences are separated from each other side to side and/or top to bottom.
+Two storeys Triplexes and fourplexes (based on the Land Use Bylaw Rules) - Contain three or more primary residences (suites are not permitted). - Residences not required to have front entrance facing the street. - Typically have up to 60 per cent lot coverage and can be up to three storeys in height (11 metres). - Residences are separated from each other side to side and / or top to bottom.

+I love that our current street, there is a blend of single detached, semi-detached and apartments.
+Good communities have a blend of all sorts of people, at different phases in their lives. - PARTICIPANT
-Having a Variety of Small-Scale Homes Has Many Benefits for a Community

-Population stabilization and growth

-Communities that have more housing choices have seen their populations stabilize or gradually increase which supports local businesses, schools, recreation facilities and community reinvestment.
+Having a Variety of Small-Scale Homes Has Many Benefits for a Community Population stabilization and growth Communities that have more housing choices have seen their populations stabilize or gradually increase which supports local businesses, schools, recreation facilities and community reinvestment.
+Housing choice One size doesn't fit all.

-Housing choice

-One size doesn't fit all.
 Having a variety of homes to choose from attracts people of different ages and family compositions, creating vibrant communities.

-Supporting changing life needs

-Having more housing options provides the opportunity to live and remain in the same community close to friends, family and the things we know and enjoy, as our housing needs change over our lifetime.
+Supporting changing life needs Having more housing options provides the opportunity to live and remain in the same community close to friends, family and the things we know and enjoy, as our housing needs change over our lifetime.

+WE NEED YOUR INPUT

-What opportunities and challenges exist when thinking of welcoming a variety small-scale homes into the area plan?
+What opportunities and challenges exist when thinking of welcoming a variety small-scale homes into the plan area?

 Let us know on page 19

-Semi-detached
+Semi-detatched

-Frequently Asked Questions

-Why do we need a local area plan?
+Frequently Asked Questions Why do we need a local area plan?
 Why should we be discussing growth and change at all?
 I don't want my community to change!
 Growth and change happen in a community with or without a local area plan.
 Consumer demand, market forces, and other factors will drive change in the community.
 However, in areas with high demand that do not have a local area plan, developers will often have to undertake site-by-site land use redesignation / rezoning applications in order to build developments to meet demand for new housing and businesses.
 This site-by-site approach can create uncertainty for local residents, who don't know where the next application will come from and what it will propose.
 It also creates uncertainty for developers, who don't know for certain what types of proposals will be acceptable where.
 Without a local area plan, conversations about growth and change happen application by application, often in a manner disconnected from a wider vision.
 A local area plan helps create more certainty for everyone by outlining the general expectation for what scale and type of new development is appropriate where and what policies will help shape development that is proposed.
 Can local area plans be updated or amended?
 Local area plans are meant to be living documents that may be amended and updated over time as the community changes and evolves and as conditions and circumstances in the area change.
 City Council is the decision maker for all local area plan amendments.
 Will the local area plan result in land use redesignations / rezoning?
 No. The local area plan itself does not redesignate / rezone land.
 Property / landowners determine if and when to propose a redesignation / rezoning of their land.
-If a land use rezoning (redesignation) were brought forward by a property / landowner, it would be reviewed for alignment with the Greater Forest Lawn Local Area Plan, if the local area plan is approved by Council.
+If a land use rezoning (redesignation) were brought forward by a property / landowner, it would be reviewed for alignment with the Riley Communities Local Area Plan, if the local area plan is approved by Council.
 The local area plan provides policy direction that would inform and guide decisions about development in the area.